corrupt-stack/protobuf-super-lite/README.md

 ## Integration with your application

-As the implementation is entirely C++ templates, you need only `#include` the necessary top-level headers where the functionality is used.
+All of the implementation, except the inpsection feature, is entirely C++ templates.
+Thus, you'll typically only need to `#include` the necessary top-level headers where the functionality is used in your application code.
 Use `pb/field_list.h` (and `pb/integer_wrapper.h`, if necessary) in modules where your message struct/class declarations are made.
 Then, `#include` either `pb/serialize.h` or `pb/parse.h` where serialization/parsing to/from buffers